davbee/davbee.github.io/README.md

 2022-2024 Test Engineer at Google

-- Test development: Developed and integrated display metrology test automation using Radiant Colorimeter API in Python; developed test automation for test data automatically uploaded to Google Cloud using Google Drive API in Python; developed Python / LabVIEW program for ssh into a Chrome Box for automating Android-based camera captures and uploading the test data and image files automatically to cloud storages; developed a Python program for the automatically generating the test program based on phases and measurement names.
+- Test development: Developed and integrated display metrology test automation using Radiant Colorimeter API in Python; developed test automation for test data automatically uploaded to Google Cloud using Google Drive API in Python; developed Python / LabVIEW program for ssh into a Chrome Box for automating Android-based camera captures and uploading the test data and image files automatically to cloud storages; developed a Python program for the automatically generating the test program based on measurement sections and names.
-- Test Infra: Implemented test infrastructure for data upload in Python; provided training internal and external (OEM in USA, Mexico & China) engineers on how to use the infrastructure software; developed deployment plan and hold meetings with stakeholders on deploying the infrastructure.
+- Infra: Implemented test infrastructure for data upload; provided training internal and external (OEM in USA, Mexico & China) engineers on how to use the infrastructure software; developed deployment plan and hold meetings with stakeholders on deploying the infrastructure.
 - Sustaining & Optimization: Resolved production line down issues to bring back production line; developed test procedure templates and implemented for all test documents.
 Performed retrospective studies on calibration results for optimizing existing calibration process.

 2016-2022 Principal Test Engineer at Boston Scientific